-a.
-Provide two (2) examples of previous projects evidencing the D/O's experience with successful new construction or acquisition/rehabilitation of multi-family and mixed-use rental properties of similar size and context to what is being proposed.
-Include any projects that provide evidence of the D/O's experience in utilizing layered financing and any of IHDA's funding sources.
+- a.
+Provide two (2) examples of previous projects evidencing the D/O's experience with successful new construction or acquisition/rehabilitation of multi-family and mixed-use rental properties of similar size and context to what is being proposed, including any such projects that provide evidence of the D/O's experience in utilizing layered financing, including Low-Income Housing Tax Credits (LIHTC), tax-exempt multi-family housing revenue bonds, or other types of funding programs.
+If possible, the two examples should be projects where the HACC was not previously involved.
 State the source and amount of funding for each example.
-Absent previous experience, Respondent must provide a narrative explaining how they intend to acquire this capacity.

-Include information about rent-up period, current occupancy, income groups served, and operating deficit history.
+Absent specific LIHTC or other layered financing experience, Respondent must provide a narrative explaining how they intend to acquire this capacity.
+Include information about rent-up period, current occupancy, income groups served and operating deficit history. - b.

-- b.
 Provide a narrative description of the D/O's previous experience, if any, in integrating community and supportive services into the overall development and maintenance of similar projects. - c.
 Provide profiles of key staff, including the Project Manager, who will be involved in the development/re-development effort.
 Also include information on current Property Management team, if an existing project.
 Specify the roles of key staff in carrying out this development initiative and their previous experience with housing development and re-development efforts.